DENVER, Colo. – Trevor Lawrence stayed hot. Very hot.

 Lawrence completed first-half touchdowns to wide receiver Parker Washington and tight end Brenton Strange, with Washington's touchdown giving the Jaguars a 7-0 first-quarter lead and Strange's touchdown giving the Jaguars a 14-10 second-quarter lead.

-His two third-quarter touchdowns – a pass to running back Travis Etienne Jr. and a 1-yard run – gave the Jaguars a 31-17 lead entering the fourth quarter.
+Lawrence's 2 third-quarter touchdowns – a pass to running back Travis Etienne Jr. and a 1-yard run – gave the Jaguars a 31-17 lead entering the fourth quarter.

 Lawrence has thrown 12 touchdowns and run for 2 more with no interceptions in the last 4 games.
 He has 26 passing touchdowns and 7 rushing touchdowns this season.

-The Jaguars, who extended their franchise record scoring 25 or more points to 8 games, have games remaining at the Indianapolis Colts (8-6) and Tennessee Titans (3-12).
+The Jaguars, who extended their franchise-record scoring 25 or more points to 8 games, have games remaining at the Indianapolis Colts (8-6) and Tennessee Titans (3-12).

 The Jaguars have won 6 consecutive games, the second-longest single-season winning streak in franchise history.
 The Broncos entered Sunday on an 11-game winning streak.